szabv/project-development-framework/reasearch/research-methodology.md

 ## Quick Research Checklist

 - Capture current state with concrete code/config references.
-- Write down explicit goals and constraints before surveying options.
+- Write down explicit goals, targeted outcomes, and constraints before surveying options.
+- If goals or success criteria are unclear or contradictory, ask the user to clarify.
 - Collect domain practices and alternatives for each major area.
 - Map options to this system with clear What/Why/Impact/How.
 - Define evaluation metrics, datasets (if any), and where results are stored.